phil-mansfield/fit/proposal.md

 ## Background

-This section will have two subsections: the first focusing on the most common fitting approach found in numerical libraries, least squares minimization, and a second focusing on the proposed approach for the `fit` pacakge, Markov chain Monte Carlo.
+This section will have two subsections: the first focusing on the most common fitting approach found in numerical libraries, least squares, and a second focusing on the proposed approach for the `fit` pacakge, Markov chain Monte Carlo.

-This can be safely skipped if you are already familiar with the motivation behind using Markov chains to fit curves.
+This can be safely skipped if you are already familiar with the motivation behind using Markov chains to fit curves or if you're willing to trust me.

 ### Least-Squares